thinker3197/Why.js/README.md

 # Why.js

 JavaScript is not a perfect language, but it's powerful and important.
 In the past couple of years there have been a lot of infamous talks like [this](https://www.destroyallsoftware.com/talks/wat) & [this](https://www.youtube.com/watch?v=et8xNAc2ic8) that exposed the weird ways in which JavaScript behaves at certain instances.
 Being the single most popular language on the web right now , it's really common for new developers to fall for it's bizarre behaviour.
-This repositry aims to highlight those behaviours and demystify _why_ those behaviours occurs.
+This repositry aims to highlight those behaviours and demystify _why_ these behaviours occur.

+# Preface

+Many of these WATs occur in JavaScript due to properties such as type coercion and evaluation methodology of `==` & `===` operator.
+JavaScript is a weekly typed language.
+This means that varibales can automatically be changed from one type to another while evaluating an expression.
+Although, this is a very powerful feature of the language it might give rise to some unconventional situtaions.

 # WATs